 What did you dream about doing as a kid when there were no obstacles to thinking big?
 What came naturally to you?
 What held your interest so long you forgot about time?
 What talent do you have that others have affirmed?
 What did you read, see, or hear that gave you a sense of awe and wonder?
 I believe those are all clues to your purpose.
 I have 2 step-brothers, one of whom is very close in age to me so growing up we played a lot together.
 When we were kids, I would get lost drawing characters, creatures, and space ships while my step-brother would get lost playing in the dirt with Hot Wheels and Matchbox Cars.
 Today I draw and produce animation for a living and my step-brother operates multi-million dollar construction cranes with cockpits that rival the space shuttle.

 Look for Virtual and Real-Life Mentors.
 Find someone in your field in your area and ask them to mentor you.
 If you can’t find someone in your area, check online.
-There are tons of blogs, podcasts, youtube videos, books by industry leaders (check out my resources page for some), documentaries, and other resources that allow thought leaders to virtually mentor thousands of creatives.
+There are tons of blogs, podcasts, youtube videos, books by industry leaders, documentaries, and other resources that allow thought leaders to virtually mentor thousands of creatives.
 I’ve had real life flesh-and-blood mentors at different times in life, but I’ve also been mentored afar by leaders who don’t even know me.
 There’s no substitute for a real mentor, but be sure to capitalize on the amazing amount of resources available to you today.

 Core values become filters for finding your calling and making decisions.
 Spend time determining what they are.
 For example, my top core values are: Family, Leadership, Passion, Courage, Growth, Selflessness.
 I have more, but those are the top 6.
 If I have an opportunity or career decision to make, one of the things I do is filter the decision thru my core values.
 If it violates them, I don’t go down that path.
 Over the years I’ve turned down work (even when my business needed the cash flow) because it didn’t line up with one or more of my core values.